Your Boat Will Be Your New Best Friend!

 A great day but we are tired.
 It’s much too rainy for the long walk to the Pitt Rivers.
 We hope we won’t be sorry for that decision.
 We have time to see it again, but we know that all trips have surprises!
 Back to the boat, on our way, we look at a hotel for a possible stay on our last night.
 The Royal Oxford is an old hotel and newly renovated.
 It will be convenient for the bus back to Heathrow.
 We book it.

 Back at our mooring we shower and have cheese and wine in our PJ’s on the bow of the boat.
-The ducks and swans gather round.
+The ducks and swans gather around.
 It’s a perfect early evening.
 We chat with the lockkeeper who is on her rounds collecting mooring fees. (£10.00 per night in Oxford.)
-In most places we won’t pay a mooring fee at all.
+In most places, we won’t pay a mooring fee at all.
 This lady (the Canal Trust lockkeeper) is charming.
 We find them all very kind, they explain everything.
 They’ll push the lock gates with you, so you will know for the next time.

-Our rental company, Anglo Welsh, sends its boats out painted in dark green and gold livery.
-It’s a give away that the boaters onboard know nothing!
+Our rental company, Anglo-Welsh, sends its boats out painted in dark green and gold livery.
+It’s a giveaway that the boaters onboard know nothing!
 The first lockkeeper on the Thames said, “I was cutting the grass, as soon as saw that green boat I shut off the mower and ran right up.”
 Glad he did.

 Leaving Osney Mooring – Heading North to Thrupp Village

 Monday, August 27: Here, we left the Osney Bridge moorings in Oxford’s West Gate.
 We successfully negotiate the manned Osney Lock and need to make a hard turn.
 The Thames here is not much wider than the boat is long.
 In our attempt to make a 180-degree turn, we block the whole river from one side to the other.
 We can’t budge and neither can anyone else!